Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 # Infrastructure and Stewardship

-Purpose: strengthen the Sutton SignWriting infrastructure case by moving from a general description of fragility to a clearer statement of what assets already exist, how they are currently maintained, and why institutional stewardship is now the central need.
+The Sutton SignWriting infrastructure case becomes stronger when it moves from a general description of fragility to a clearer statement of what assets already exist, how they are currently maintained, and why institutional stewardship is now the central need.

 ## Overview

-Sutton SignWriting should be understood as existing infrastructure, not a speculative project.
+Sutton SignWriting is existing infrastructure, not a speculative project.

 The system already includes: